Table of Contents

 Now you are ready to go!
 As you get started, have faith in your ability to stick with your drug regimen.
 Also, keep asking questions!
 The more you know, the better equipped you are to be successful with your HIV treatment.

-Checklist to discuss with my provider:
+Checklist to discuss with your provider:

 - Substance use (drug or alcohol) issues